- The Best Cat Food For Urinary Tract Health

 When choosing a cat food for urinary tract problems, you need to look out for the following:

 Moisture – sufficient moisture in your cat’s diet is essential for their urinary health as it helps to dilute their urine as well as flush out any crystals and mineral deposits.
 Opt for a wet or semi-moist cat food wherever you can.
 If you cat will only eat dry food, consider using a meal topper for added moisture.
 And always ensure your cat has constant access to fresh water.
+Find out more about water bowls for cats here.

 Acidity – your cat’s food needs the right acidity level for a healthy PH in their urinary tract.
 Too alkaline, and you increase the chance of struvite crystal formation and potential infection.
 Too acidic and crystals made from calcium oxalate can form.
 A diet rich in whole meat should help to foster the ideal PH balance of 6-6.5.

 High quality ingredients – for optimum nutrition and health, opt for the highest quality cat food you can, containing minimally-processed animal protein, healthy fatty acids (including omega 3 and 6) , fiber, essential vitamins and limited carbohydrates.
+Check out our guide on high protein cat food.

 The right mineral balance – there are certain minerals that can increase the chances of your kit developing urinary tract crystals, one of the major contributors to feline UTI.
 Phosphorus, magnesium and calcium are the main culprits and so your UTI-prone cat’s diet needs to limit their consumption.
 They should not be cut out altogether but managed to get the right dietary balance – experts recommend a low phosphorus food (1.2% or less on a dry matter basis) if your cat is prone to stones or UTIs.